 I did discover two problems with the system, both with presence-detection.

 Second, once my battery died, Tado of course no longer knew where I was, so couldn’t turn the heating back up.
 Worse, even when I charged the phone, it still didn’t recognise me as home.
-Tado says it is aware of this bug.
-I had to quit the app, reload it and then wait an hour or so before it realised I was home.
-(I could, of course, have pressed the Home button on the thermostat in the meantime, but we 9to5 writers are willing to endure hardship in the name of our reviews.)
+This was a bug Tado subsequently fixed.

 I also found two weaknesses.
 First, the minimum night-time temperature you can set is 15C (59F).
 Personally I prefer a cooler air temperature and a warm duvet.
 Tado says it set this limit for energy efficiency: it uses less energy in total to keep the heating on at night at 15C than letting it cool further and then have to work harder to heat up to daytime temperature.
-However, Tado does plan to allow the option of lower temperatures.
+From subsequent power bills, this appears to be a solid argument.

 The other weakness is that you can’t set different target temperatures for different times of the day.
 I work from a home office, which is upstairs and thus warmer than the living-room downstairs.
 Tado is always taking the temperature reading from the thermostat downstairs.
 It would be ideal if I could set one temperature for office hours and a different one for the evening.
 I do, though, recognise that home-workers are a bit of an edge case, so changing the target temperature half an hour before I finish work is something I can live with.

 The battery-killing issue was a big one, but was reduced to a manageable level.